Skip to content

 Whole home battery backup systems, such as the Tesla Powerwalls, can also provide excess stored energy to the grid by signing up for the Tesla Electric Plan.
 Tesla Powerwall owners are credited for providing surplus stored energy from their batteries to the grid when there is higher-than-usual demand.
 Tesla’s virtual power plant operates using multiple interconnected Powerwall owners to provide energy to the Texas grid during certain conditions.
 Solar-battery systems are a critical consideration for ERCOT’s forecast of Texas’ grid conditions.

 ERCOT compiles and utilizes all this different information to as best accurately forecast grid conditions.
 Forecasts are essential for anticipating potential supply and demand imbalances that would affect Texans.
-These forecasts assist in developing proactive measures that are in place and can be taken to maintain Texas’ grid reliability.
+These forecasts assist in developing proactive measures that maintain Texas’ grid reliability.
 Even though ERCOT has all these tools at its disposal, it isn’t perfect and is subject to unexpected circumstances.

 ERCOT Taking Action

-ERCOT’s TXANS (Texas Advisory and Notification System) alert system is activated when grid conditions become hazardous.
-This system is broken down into 3 main levels of EEAs (Energy Emergency Alerts).
+The TXANS (Texas Advisory and Notification System) alert system activates when grid conditions become hazardous.
+The system breaks down into 3 main levels of EEAs (Energy Emergency Alerts).
 EEA Level 1 is when ERCOT asks Texans to conserve energy to reduce electricity demand from the grid.
 This assists in ensuring the energy generation supply is continuously viable to get through strained conditions.
 EEA Level 2, is when the energy supply reserves have lowered but the demand is still consistent even with conservation.
 At EEA 2 level, ERCOT will deploy other energy assets and resources to alleviate the strain on the grid.
-Lastly, there is EEA level 3, at this level controlled grid outages and rolling brownouts are to be expected.
+Lastly, at EEA level 3, expect controlled grid outages and rolling brownouts.
 This is to keep the grid from complete breakdown until conditions normalize.

 Electric Vehicle (EV) Charging Affects Grid Infrastructure.

 As electric vehicle adoption increases, so does the demand for electricity from the Texas grid.
-EVs put a strain on the grid that previously wasn’t accounted for in terms of energy supply and demand.
+EVs strain the grid in ways that weren’t previously accounted for in terms of energy supply and demand.
 Throughout the grid’s existence, its sole purpose was for providing electricity to homes and businesses.
-Now, that same grid infrastructure is needed to provide electricity to charge hundreds of thousands of EVs daily.
+Now, the same grid infrastructure must provide electricity to charge hundreds of thousands of EVs daily.
 This puts a higher demand for electricity from the grid and affects conditions that ensure power reliability.
 Since its creation, the grid infrastructure hasn’t had significant changes that would otherwise ensure its reliability for the foreseeable future.

 One way to ensure resiliency and cost-effective transportation is by charging EVs with electricity supplied by solar panels.
 Driving EVs powered by sunshine is the ultimate way to have energy independence.
-Texas’ grid modernization is achieved by homeowners and business owners investing in building microgrids with solar and batteries as a solution for creating greater grid resiliency.
+Homeowners and business owners investing in building micro-grids with solar and batteries as a solution for creating greater grid resiliency achieves Texas’ grid modernization.
 Solar-battery microgrids provide EVs with the best option for long-term sustainable savings on transportation and energy cost.
-Grid-connected consumers can have EV chargers that are installed with solar systems, this way they benefit from both net metering and fuel savings.
+Installing EV chargers with solar systems for grid-connected consumers allows them to benefit from both net metering and fuel savings.

 Grid Resilience & Energy Independence

 Although ERCOT does its best to predict and mitigate grid conditions, there are better services and ways to provide a better modern infrastructure.
 By going with renewable energy systems such as solar paired with batteries, people can be secure with their energy and provide peace of mind to their families.
-The grid energy puzzle in an ever-changing environment, especially as EVs are being brought to the mainstream market, and power generation sources fluctuate.
+The grid energy puzzle is constantly evolving, especially with the mainstream adoption of EVs and the fluctuation of power generation sources.
 Sometimes it can be hard for ERCOT to forecast as these types of variables are not consistent.
 Electric vehicles in particular can be a great strain on the grid as they require a substantial amount of electricity to travel and commute daily.
 However, with solar paired with batteries for residential and utility use, Texans can be more independent and secure with their energy!